No doubt you’ve heard this fat loss calorie myth: “calories in, calories out.” It’s wrong.

 Where did this all go wrong?

 Not so long ago, actually.
-Before WWII, there was a different theory out there about fat loss.
-But when we learned how to measure cholesterol in blood and made the hasty (and flawed) conclusion that cholesterol is the CAUSE of heart disease, the low-fat, low-calorie Ornish-style diet eclipsed all prior studies.
+Before WWII, there was a different theory about fat loss.
+But when we learned how to measure cholesterol in blood and made the hasty (and flawed) conclusion that cholesterol is the CAUSE of heart disease, the low-fat, low-calorie Ornish-style1 diet eclipsed all prior studies.

 Everyone obsessed over the calorie myth.
 And we all got fatter anyways.